ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[R185]** The "Verify State" Operation MUST satisfy the following conditions to be valid:
 * The digital signature over the operation's content is valid
 * The digital signature's public key is cryptographically tied to the unique identifier of the invoking BPI Subject
-* The unique identifier of the invoking BPI Subject is in the list of authorized BPI Subjects on the IVSM
+* The unique identifier of the invoking BPI Subject is in the list of authorized BPI Subjects on the target IVSM
-* The cryptographically secured and masked secret supplied by the invoking BPI Subject matches the one stored in the IVSM for that BPI Subject
+* The cryptographically secured and masked secret supplied by the invoking BPI Subject matches the one stored in the target IVSM for that BPI Subject
-* The cryptographic proof of correctness of the last joint state provided by the invoking BPI Subject matches the cryptographic proof of correctness of the last joint state of the IVSM.
+* The cryptographic proof of correctness of the last joint state provided by the invoking BPI Subject matches the cryptographic proof of correctness of the last joint state of the target IVSM.

 **[R186]** For BPI Interoperability, a valid "Verify State" operation which a BPI invokes MUST return from either the IVSM or the CCSM a value of true or false.

 **Verify Lock Commitment**

-A participating BPI Subject needs to know that the initial state commitment from the participating BPI Subject is locked and cannot be altered while the BPI Interoperability process is occurring, verifying the lock commitment of the initial state commit is crucial.
+A participating BPI Subject needs to know that the initial state commitments from the participating BPI Subjects are locked and cannot be altered while the BPI Interoperability process is occurring.
+Therefore, verifying the lock commitment of an initial state commit is crucial.

 **[R187]** Any authorized BPI subject on an IVSM MUST be able to verify the lock commitment of the initial state commit of a participating BPI Subject to the joint initial state of the BPI Interoperability process.

-**[R188]** The proof of correctness of the lock commitment after the "Commit State" operation is completed on the IVSM MUST be publicly verifiable on the chosen CCSM of the IVSM.
+**[R188]** The proof of correctness of the lock commitment after the "Commit State" operation is completed on an IVSM MUST be publicly verifiable on the chosen CCSM of said IVSM.

 **[R189]** The "Verify Lock Commitment State" Operation MUST have the following properties:
-* The unique identifier of the IVSM
+* The unique identifier of the target IVSM
 * The unique identifier of the invoking BPI Subject
 * A lock commitment of one of the initial joint state contributions
 * The cryptographically secured and masked secret supplied by the invoking BPI Subject